You'll Want To Know These Actresses' Names In 2018

 And yet, those real-world successes still aren't translating into gold statues or globes.
 The 2018 Golden Globes nominations were disappointing for their lack of recognition of women directors, despite several good candidates.
 (Greta Gerwig?
 Dee Rees?
 Patty Jenkins?
 Anyone?
 Bueller?)
 Our hope then, is a new generation who will push for gender parity in the industry, and push women's stories forward.

-Click through for a recap of the 20 actresses whose names you need to memorize before next year's awards season.
+Click through for a recap of the 20 actresses whose names you need to memorise before next year's awards season.

 Read These Stories Next: